kinguinltdhk/Kinguin-eCommerce-API/quickstart/README.md

 ## Register webhooks

-[Register webhooks](../features/Webhooks.md) to track order's status.
+[Register webhooks](../features/Webhooks.md) to be informed about order status changes.

 ## Place an order